Vharden2012/Test/README.md

 ### The Incorporation of Vivian Harden ###

-This Site is about the incredible life that**Cats** lives everydayand loves.
+This Site is about the incredible life that **Cats** lives everyday and loves.

 Cats are *amazing*.I have Owned some great species